tomalamb/tomalamb.github.io/_posts/2024-02-03-epistemic-and-aleatoric-uncertainty-in-machine-learning.md

 ![Figure 1: Examples of images from the MNIST dataset consisting of 28 x 28 greyscale images of handwritten digits](/images/figure_1.png)

-Figure 1: Examples of images from the MNSIT dataset consisting of 28 x 28 greyscale images of handwritten digits
+Figure 1: Examples of images from the MNSIT dataset consisting of 28 x 28 greyscale images of handwritten digits2024-02-03-epistemic-and-aleatoric-uncertainty-in-machine-learning.md

 In this blog post, we introduce two forms of uncertainty that are particularly important in ML, namely **epistemic** (reducible) and **aleatoric** (irreducible) uncertainty.
 We aim to illustrate these two types of uncertainty using a classification task within ML as a running  example, and highlight why quantifying and even untangling each type of uncertainty is important within the context of ML.